Area: Modern Japanese Cultural Studies, Indigenous Studies, Anthropology, Environment and Society

 Ph.D., University of Michigan

-In her current book project, The Fabric of Indigeneity: Modern Ainu Identity and Gender in Colonial Japan (School for Advanced Research Press), lewallen analyzes indigenous Ainu women’s use of cultural production as an idiom of resistance against ongoing Japanese settler colonialism and for trans-generational cultural revival initiatives across the Ainu community.
-In the book, she will explore how Ainu women forge identities to demonstrate cultural viability, by tracking their efforts to both produce and preserve material arts as a way of memorializing ancestors, recuperating self-worth, and generating income.
-Ainu women’s strategies to reinscribe traditional gender-segregated labor, she argues, enable network-building with indigenous women globally, while challenging feminist discourses favoring gender equity for all women.
+In her forthcoming book, The Fabric of Indigeneity: Modern Ainu Identity and Gender in Colonial Japan (School for Advanced Research Press), lewallen analyzes indigenous Ainu women’s use of cultural production as an idiom of resistance against ongoing Japanese settler colonialism and for trans-generational cultural revival initiatives across the Ainu community.
+In the book, she explores how Ainu women forge identities to demonstrate cultural viability, by tracking their efforts to both produce and preserve material arts as a way of memorializing ancestors and recuperating self-worth.
+Ainu women’s strategies to reinscribe traditional gender-complementary labor, she argues, enable network-building with indigenous women globally, while challenging feminist discourses favoring gender equity for all women.
 Her work analyzes how indigenous politics, practices, and identity formation are all profoundly shaped by social constructions of gender.

 - 2014 Beyond Ainu Studies: Changing Academic and Public Perspectives.
 Co-editor with Mark Hudson and Mark Watson.
 Honolulu: University of Hawai’i Press.